Commencing a Pension in your SMSF

 This issue typically confuses clients.
 In reality there is really no choice.
 If you are over 65 or you are aged between Preservation Age and 64 and are "Retired" you can only commence an SABP.
 If you are aged between Preservation Age and 64 and are NOT "Retired" then you can only commence a TRIS.
 Therefore in order to determine which Pension to commence the definition of "Retirement" is important and the definition will vary depending on when you cease work.

 If you cease employment after age 60, "Retirement" means you simply cease your employment.
 In this case the intention to return to the workforce is irrelevant.
 This means that you can essentially return to work soon after ceasing your employment after age 60, but you will still deemed to be retired and able to commence a Pension.
 The definition of retirement in this case is less stringent than for those under 60.
-A "Retirement" Declaration must be signed if you cease employment after age 60 and can be found here.

 If you cease employment between Preservation Age and 59, "Retirement" means that at the time you ceased employment you never intended to work again either on a full-time or part-time basis (defined as more than 10 hours per week).
 This declaration must be made to your SMSF and is made at the time you cease employment.
 It is noted that whilst a person who ceases employment when aged between Preservation Age and 59 never intends to work again, they may ultimately do so.
 This will not alter the person's status of being retired enabling them to have access to their Super Benefit notwithstanding they have returned to work.
-A "Retirement" Declaration that must be signed if you cease employment between Preservation Age and 59 can be found here.

 Investments do not change